Documentation Index

 Caution

-Delete a volume
+Delete a Volume

-View volume details
+View Volume details

 Overview

-• ReadWriteOnce: The volume is accessed from a single node.
+• ReadWriteOnce: Access from a single node.

 • Volume mode: Filesystem

-• Owned by: Name of the project to which the volume belongs.
+• Owned by: Name of the project to which the Volume belongs.

 Events

-• Created at: Date and time when the event occurred.
+• Created At: Date and time when the event occurred.

 • Message: Description of the event that occurred.